tmobil/WordBreak/README.md

 The input cannot be separated by any valid words.

-Feel free to be creative, considering options such as words of differing character lengths, memory and performance considerations for the project.
+Feel free to be creative, considering options such as input of differing character length, memory and performance considerations for the project.